-Cryotherapy, also called cryosurgery, cryoablation, percutaneous cryotherapy or targeted cryoablation therapy, is a minimally invasive treatment that uses extreme cold to freeze and destroy diseased tissue, including cancer cells.
-Although cryotherapy and cryoablation can be used interchangeably, the term "cryosurgery" is best reserved for cryotherapy performed using an open, surgical approach.
+Cryotherapy is also called cryosurgery, cryoablation, percutaneous cryotherapy, and targeted cryoablation therapy.
+It is a minimally invasive treatment that uses extreme cold to freeze and destroy diseased tissue, including cancer cells.
+Although cryotherapy and cryoablation can be used interchangeably, the term "cryosurgery" refers to performing cryotherapy using an open, surgical approach.

 What are some common uses of the procedure?

-Cryotherapy can be applied topically (on the skin surface), percutaneously, or surgically.
-Topical cryotherapy is used typically in the case of skin and eye lesions.
-When the lesion is situated below the skin surface, a needle-like therapy probe or applicator needs to be placed through the skin.
-Occasionally, a surgical incision is required.
+Doctors can use cryotherapy topically (on the skin surface), percutaneously, or surgically.
+They typically use topical cryotherapy for skin and eye lesions.
+Sometimes, the lesion is below the skin surface.
+In this case, the doctor places a needle-like therapy probe or applicator through the skin to reach the lesion.
+Occasionally, this requires a surgical incision.